zink-lang/zink/README.md

 which will unlock all of the following features:

 - **Safe**: `rustc` is watching you!
-Furthermore, after compiling your rust code to WASM, `zinkc` will precompute all of the stack and memory usages in your contracts to ensure they are safe in EVM bytecode as well!
+Furthermore, after compiling your rust code to WASM, `zinkc` will precompute all of the stack and memory usage in your contracts to ensure they are safe in EVM bytecode as well!

 - **High Performance**: The optimizations are provided by the three of `rustc`, `wasm-opt`